 have received Frontiers of Imaging grants from the Chan Zuckerberg Initiative to further their research on biomedical imaging.

 Disarm Therapeutics was co-founded by Jeffrey Milbrandt, MD, PhD, and Aaron DiAntonio, MD, PhD, to speed the development of treatments for multiple neurodegenerative conditions.

 In the video, they demonstrate their breakthrough AR technology that visualizes a patient’s heart in 3D during surgery.

 A recent article in the St. Louis Post-Dispatch examines research from WashU innovator Hong Chen.

-Two faculty members at Washington University School of Medicine in St. Louis have been named senior members of the National Academy of Inventors (NAI).
+Two members of the Washington University in St. Louis community have been named National Academy of Inventors fellows.

 St. Louis-based startup Takoda uses data to help monitor treatment and recovery of substance use disorders.

 As editor-in-chief, Thorp will be one of the most significant voices in the global conversation about research and scientific discovery.

 Olin welcomes Doug Villhard as the new academic director for entrepreneurship.